synologistical/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0/Get-MgIdentityConditionalAccessPolicy.md

 ## SYNOPSIS
 Read-only.
 Nullable.
-Returns a collection of the specified Conditional Access policies.
+Returns a collection of the specified Conditional Access (CA) policies.

 ## SYNTAX